 Currently NZ faces a fertilizer import (~$495M-USD) dependency issue arising from feedstock shortage due to depletion of natural gas reserves.
-Electrocatalytic production of ammonia fertilizer uses ionic NOX as the starting point (NO2-, NO3-) as opposed to nitrogen via traditional Haber Bosch.
+Electrocatalytic production of ammonia fertilizer uses ionic NOX as the starting point (NO2-, NO3-) as opposed to nitrogen via the traditional Haber Bosch process that has been used for the last 100 years.
 Ionic NOX can be produced from irrigation/farm run-off water, present at 100-1000PPM.
 The required feed concentration for efficient production of electrocatalytic ammonia is in the range of 2000PPM to 5000PPM and above.
 Thus, there is an opportunity for a novel process for concentrating Ionic NOX by a factor of 5-10 to enable the production of ammonia fertilizer from low NOX level sources.

-The proposed summer research project is a pilot scale demonstration of a photovoltaic floating platform containing a concentrating device based on the capacitive deionization (CDI) stack design recently published by our team.
-Recent trials conducted at the University of New South Wales in Sydney in collaboration with the OZAmmonia team demonstrated that our CDI stack could effectively concentrate low levels of ionic NOX up to the desired range compatible with a range of suitable catalyst.
+The proposed summer research project involves building a pilot scale demonstration of a photovoltaic floating platform containing an ionic NOX concentrating device based on the capacitive deionization (CDI) stack design recently published by our team.
+Recent trials conducted at the University of New South Wales in Sydney with UoW in collaboration with the OZAmmonia team demonstrated that our CDI stack could effectively concentrate low levels of ionic NOX up to the desired range compatible with a range of suitable catalyst.

 Roles

-We are looking for enthusiastic participants for the following roles:
+We are looking for enthusiastic participants for roles in the following teams:

 •Power Management and Solar Power Design